Language and Culture Assistants in Spain

 - Hold a bachelor’s degree in any field

-- Be a citizen in the United States, Canada, Australia, Ireland, New Zealand, or South Africa
+- Be a citizen in the United States, Canada, Australia, Ireland, or New Zealand

 IS TEFL CERTIFICATION REQUIRED TO TEACH IN SPAIN?Click to Open